MertAtakanOnrat/g1h_BilMeet/group/Ogulcan_Karakollukcu_log.md

 So far, I have made the event list page of our application.I learned how android studio works.
 While doing this page, I learned to make the components visible and invisible and to adjust the position of the panels aesthetically.
 I had some difficulties in coding the actions that should be done when we click on the buttons, but I got over it.Apart from these, I tried to help my group friends as much as I could.

+### ~ from 02.05.2020 until 11.05.2020 ~
+We tried to combine the parts we made under one project.
+We got various errors (null reference, null pointers, package errors ...).
+We corrected most of the errors and combined some parts.
+I also create the 'Create an Event' page that allows user to create an even with specific name and type.

 ****